Maybe not soon. Not because we don't ever want to, but because we're focused on the main goal: to stick around as long as possible.

-Posthaven currently supports Twitter, Facebook and LinkedIn.
+We currently support Twitter, Facebook and LinkedIn.

 If you end up at an error page it can help to log out of the autopost target (e.g. Facebook) before clicking on the re-authorization link.

-After 12 months of payment.
-If you decide to cancel or discontinue payments after your account qualifies for archive mode (i.e., after 12 months) your account will become read-only.
-All blogs and posts will remain online, but you cannot edit posts or add new ones unless you begin payments again.
+If you cancel or stop paying after your account qualifies for archive mode (i.e. after 12 months) you account will become read-only.
+All blogs and posts will remain online but you cannot edit posts or add new ones unless you upgrade your account to paid again.

 Yes, log into the dashboard as normal.
-If you are prompted with an upgrade form, click "Cancel".
-Payment receipts can be found in the usual place on the "Payments" tab under "Edit your account".
+If you are prompted with an upgrade form click "Cancel".
+Payment receipts can be found in the usual place on the Payments tab under "Edit your account".